-Preston Veterans Home groundbreaking scheduled for Monday, August 9
+Preston Veterans Home groundbreaking was held Monday, August 9, 2021

 Governor Walz Announces Federal Funding for Three New Minnesota Veterans Homes

 Minnesota Veterans Homes will be located in Bemidji, Montevideo, and Preston

 March 30, 2021, Governor Tim Walz announced that all three of Minnesota’s proposed new State Veterans Homes projects, to be located in Bemidji, Montevideo, and Preston, will receive federal funding this year.
 The U. S. Department of Veterans Affairs (VA) recently released the State Home Construction Grants Fiscal Year 2021 Conditional Approvals.